Black History Month – Essential Reading

 Canadian authors – listed in alphabetical order.

 Both Cole’s activism and journalism find vibrant expression in his first book, The Skin We’re In.
 Puncturing the bubble of Canadian smugness and naive assumptions of a post-racial nation, Cole chronicles just one year—2017—in the struggle against racism in this country.
-It was a year that saw calls for tighter borders when Black refugees braved frigid temperatures to cross into Manitoba from the States, Indigenous land and water protectors resisting the celebration of Canada’s 150th birthday, police across the country rallying around an officer accused of murder, and more.
+It was a year that saw calls for tighter borders when Black refugees braved frigid temperatures to cross into Manitoba from the States, Indigenous land and water protectors resisted the celebration of Canada’s 150th birthday, police across the country rallied around an officer accused of murder, and more.

 Black Matters